vbalalian/vbalalian/README.md

 ## Overview

-These repositories are a collection of my data projects showcasing my skills in data cleaning, processing, visualization, orchestration, and more, using various tools and technologies such as Python, R, SQL, and more.
+These repositories are a collection of my data projects showcasing my skills in data cleaning, processing, visualization, orchestration, and more, using various tools and technologies such as Python, SQL, and more.

 ### Projects

 #### [RomanCoins](https://github.com/vbalalian/RomanCoins)

-A simple data engineering project, currently limited to a working web scraper that collects information about ancient Roman coins, such as mass and diameter.
-Though the data may not be ideal for deep analysis, the [web scraper notebook](RomanCoins/web_scraping/web_scraper.ipynb) highlights web scraping techniques and data visualization to identify potential patterns and trends in the coin data.
+End-to-end data pipeline project with a simple, learning-based scope, focused on the Extraction, Loading, and Transformation of data on coins minted by the ancient Roman Empire.
+The project currently consists of a [web scraper](RomanCoins/web_scraping/web_scraper.py) that scrapes and parses data from wildwinds.com, and a simple [API](RomanCoins/roman_coin_api/main.py) that uses [SQLite](RomanCoins/roman_coin_api/sqlite3/create_load_db.py).

 #### [Cyclistic_case_study](https://github.com/vbalalian/Cyclistic_case_study)